practicalli/clojure/docs/using-data-structures/sequences.md

 ## Practising with lists

-> **Note** Create a simple collection of developer events.
+Create a simple collection of developer events.
 First use a list of strings, then try a map with keywords.
 For each data structure, pull out some of the event details

 ```clojure
 (def developer-events-strings '("Devoxx UK" "Devoxx France" "Devoxx" "Hack the Tower"))